Shaibujnr/banking/README.md

 Company accounts cannot be closed.

 ## Ledger
 The Ledger class is responsible for storing and retriving all `accounts` and `transactions`.
-It is also responsible for computing an accounts `current account balance` from all of the accounts previous CREDIT and DEBIT transactions.
+It is also responsible for constructing an computing an accounts current state from all of the accounts previous CREDIT and DEBIT transactions.

-The ledger is also responsible for computing the sum of amount withdrawn from an account on a specified date.

-The ledger method is also responsible for deleting an account when it is closed.
+The ledger is also responsible for deleting an account when it is closed.

 `NOTE`: When an account is closed and deleted, it's transactions are left intact for reference purposes.

+#### Ledger Implementation
+The ledger stores accounts and transactions in two `OrderedDicts` one for each with the key of the OrderedDicts being the accountId and transactionId.

+The `value` for the accounts OrderedDict is the `class` the account belongs to i.e one of `BankAccount_INT`, `BankAccount_Covid19` or `BankAccount_Covid19_Company`.
+The ledger uses the accounts transactions to get the current state of the account and therefore it does not need to store the entire account object.

+The `value` for the transactions OrderedDict is the transaction object itself as is.

 ## Application

 The application sits on the domain models [`BankAccount` and `Transaction`] and attaches persistence to them.
 It provides services methods with a similar API to that of the `BankAccount`.
 These service methods are the use cases of the banking application.

 It is reponsible for persisting new accounts and transactions in the ledger.
-It also fetches all the required details necessary for a `BankAccount` to validate and complete an action from the `ledger`.

 ## CLI